-The Ground Jury, Foreign Technical Delegate will be appointed by the FEI in consultation with the Organising Committee.
-All Eventing Officials must be elected from the Level 3 list.
-The Veterinary Commission and/or Foreign Veterinary Delegate, will be appointed in accordance with the VRs.
+The Ground Jury, fForeign Technical Delegate will be appointed by the FEI in consultation with the Organising Committee.
+All Eventing Officials must be elected from the Level 3 list. and The Veterinary Commission and/or Foreign Veterinary Delegate, will be appointed by the FEI in consultation with the Organising Committee in accordance with the VRs.